macOS Erase and Install Fileset (Erase Optional)

 The Environment Variables must be edited, providing appropriate values

-- M1 devices provide an additional complication when choosing to script the installation of macOS Instal Apps.
-In this instance, a local macOS Administrator Username and Password must be passed to the script.
-The two Variables 'local_admin' and 'admin_pass' should have their Values adapted respectively.
-Intel device has no such consideration and will ignore these values if set.
+- M1 devices add an extra requirement when scripting the installation of macOS installer apps.
+In that case, a local macOS administrator username and password must be passed to the script.
+Update the local_admin and admin_pass variables accordingly.
+Intel devices ignore these values if they are set.

 Requirement Script – statosinstall_requirements.sh Key values that require editing (in bold):